cui-unige/cuso-winter-school/README.md

 The program includes presentations of three speakers:

-1. Introduction to Data Science and Big Data
+1. Introduction to Cyber Physical Systems

 ### Schedule